-The School has appointed the Compliance Manager as the Data Protection Lead, who will endeavour to ensure that all personal data is processed in compliance with this Policy and the principles of the applicable data protection legislation.
-Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Compliance Manager or Bursar.
+The School has appointed Claire Thorne as the Data Protection Co-Ordinator who will endeavour to ensure that all personal data is processed in compliance with this Policy and the principles of the applicable data protection legislation.
+Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Data Protection Co-Ordinator.